The U.S. Bureau of Labor Statistics estimates that Americans change jobs about 10 times between the ages of 18 and 42.

-If job changers had an 401k account at just half of those positions, it would represent a significant money management challenge: multiple redundant investment portfolios and a mountain of account statements and investment documentation to sort through.
+If job changers had a 401(k) account at just half of those positions, it would represent a significant money management challenge: multiple redundant investment portfolios and a mountain of account statements and investment documentation to sort through.

-One flexible solution to simplify the task is to consolidate assets under a single account umbrella via a 401k rollover to IRA.
-Offered by many financial institutions, the rollover IRA can help you streamline your investments into a unified asset allocation plan.
-(Remember: In addition to 401k’s, this could also include 403b’s, 457′s, Pension Plans, Simple and SEP IRA’s)
+One flexible solution to simplify the task is to consolidate assets under a single account umbrella via a 401(k) rollover to an IRA.

-401k to Rollover IRAs Offer a Wide Range of Benefits
+401(k) to Rollover IRAs Offer a Wide Range of Benefits

 As compared with employer-sponsored retirement accounts, a rollover IRA can provide a broader range of investment choices and greater flexibility for distribution planning.

 For example, if you still have money in several different retirement plans sponsored by several different employers, you can transfer all of those assets into one convenient rollover IRA.

 Depending on the financial institution that provides the rollover IRA, you could have a wide array of investment choices at your disposal to help meet your unique financial goals.

-- More flexible distribution provisions.
+- More Flexible Distribution Provisions.
 While Internal Revenue Service distribution rules for IRAs generally require IRA account holders to wait until age 59½ to make penalty-free withdrawals, there are a variety of provisions to address special circumstances.

-- Valuable estate planning features.
+- Valuable Estate Planning Features.
 IRAs are more useful in estate planning than employer-sponsored plans.
 IRA assets can generally be divided among multiple beneficiaries, each of whom can make use of planning structures such as the stretch IRA concept to maintain tax-advantaged investment management during their lifetimes.

 Efficient Rollovers Require Careful Planning

-There are two ways to execute a 401k Rollover to IRA — directly or indirectly.
-It’s important you understand the difference between the two, because there could be some tax consequences and additional hurdles if you aren’t careful.
+There are two ways to execute a 401(k) Rollover to an IRA — directly or indirectly.
+It’s important you understand the difference between the two because there could be some tax consequences and additional hurdles if you aren’t careful.

-In this instance, you would receive a check representing the value of the assets in your former employer’s plan, minus a mandatory 20% federal tax withholding.
+In this instance, you would receive a check representing the value of the assets in your former employer’s plan minus a mandatory 20% federal tax withholding.
 You can avoid paying taxes and any penalties on an indirect rollover if you deposit the money into a new rollover account within 60 days.

 Potential Downsides of IRA Rollovers

-Also, with a traditional IRA rollover, you must begin taking distributions by April 1 of the year after you reach 70½ whether or not you continue working, but employer-sponsored plans do not require distributions if you continue working past that age.
+Also, with a traditional IRA rollover, you must begin taking distributions by April 1 of the year after you reach 72 (73 if you reach age 72 after Dec.
+31, 2022) whether or not you continue working, but employer-sponsored plans do not require distributions if you continue working past that age.